 My advice is based on what I have found to be true and effective in my own personal experience and the people I work with.
 I have dealt personally with each of the conditions you mention.

 The good news is that there is one diet that addresses each of your conditions and concerns.
-Each of these conditions demands a high protein, low carbohydrate diet.
-The diet I recommend to everyone, and the one that I follow, is a slightly modified version of the Paleolithic diet, also known as the caveman diet or hunter-gatherer diet.
+Each of these conditions demands a diet that is high in animal protein, a moderate amount of fat and low in carbohydrate.
+Or it could also be fat, animal protein and carb in that order.
+The diet I recommend to everyone, and the one that I follow is a slightly modified version of the Paleolithic diet, also known as the caveman diet or hunter-gatherer diet.
 The Paleolithic diet is the healthiest diet for your liver, adrenals, colon, digestive system, metabolic system, heart, immune system, nervous system and whatever condition you’re addressing because it is the diet that nature intended you to eat.

 To summarize briefly, the Paleolithic diet is the diet that we are genetically designed to eat through the process of evolution.
-It consists of nothing but lean meats, fish, eggs, non-starchy vegetables, fruits, nuts and seeds and healthy oils.
+It consists of animal protein, fish, eggs, non-starchy vegetables, fruits, nuts and seeds and a moderate amount of healthy fat.
 It does not allow grains, dairy, legumes, potatoes, sweet potatoes, yams, corn, peas, peanuts, alcohol, caffeine, sugar, additives, preservatives and pesticides.
 The human body was not genetically designed to process these foods, and therefore they result in the vast number of chronic health conditions we see in society today like Candida, hypoglycemia and adrenal fatigue.

 The Paleolithic diet is the diet that human beings have eaten for more than 2 million years and what we are coded genetically to eat at this time as well.
 The Agriculture Revolution introduced grains, beans, potatoes and legumes to the diet and ever since then our health has taken a drastic decline and continues to do so.
 Astute health experts like Dr. Al Sears, Dr. Mercola and Professor Loren Cordain are a few of the professionals who support this line of thinking that I have found to be true in my own life.